 Do I Need to Add a G1 Driver to My Insurance?

 Yes, G1 drivers must be added to another person’s existing insurance policy.
-You must also advise your insurance provider when the driver has graduated to a G2 driver.
+You must also advise your insurance provider when the driver has graduated as a G2 driver.

 How Much is Insurance For a New G1 Driver in Ontario?